 Learn English and get a head start on an American college education with North Lake College’s Intensive English Program (IEP).
 Our IEP prepares international students to achieve college-level English in a few short semesters.

 - Students with no prior knowledge of English can begin college-level course work in four semesters or less.

 - Students with limited English skills are tested and placed in the correct level.

 - Our fast-track system of classes helps students advance quickly through the program.

 Students who complete our IEP are well-prepared to begin college-level course work.
 North Lake College offers two-year degrees in a large variety of fields

-Each semester of the Intensive English Program consists of a minimum of either 18 hours of in-class study per week, or 12 college credits.
+Each semester of the Intensive English Program consists of a minimum of either 18 hours of in-class study per week, or 12 college credit hours.

-North Lake College offers a form I-20 for international students who desire to study English full-time in the USA.
+North Lake College offers a SEVIS Form I-20 for international students who desire to study English full-time in the USA.

-No TOEFL or other English proficiency score is required for students applying for our Intensive English Program.
+No TOEFL or other English proficiency score is required for students applying directly to our Intensive English Program.

 for more information.